-Dr. Paull will work directly with you and your child from the start all the way through to the finish of your assessment, completing the testing herself so that she is able to observe firsthand how your child approaches problem-solving and can provide useful recommendations.
+Dr. Paull will work directly with you and your child from the start all the way through to the finish of your assessment.
+She will complete the testing herself so that she is able to observe firsthand how your child approaches problem-solving and then can provide useful recommendations.

 What is a Neuropsychologist?